 Be the first to receive the latest news on our brand, products and upcoming events.

-data-verse is a data-driven audio-visual trilogy by visual artist and composer Ryoji Ikeda which marks a two-decade culmination in the artist’s research.
-The trilogy was developed over several years and addresses the layered dimensions of our world, from the microscopic, to the human, to the macroscopic.
+data-verse is a data-driven audio-visual trilogy by artist and composer Ryoji Ikeda which marks a two-decade culmination in the artist’s research.
+The trilogy addresses the layered dimensions of our world, from the microscopic, to the human, to the macroscopic.

 Through Ikeda’s process, massive scientific data sets have been transcribed, converted, transformed, de/re/meta-constructed and orchestrated to visualise and sonify the different dimensions that co-exist in our world between the visible and the invisible.
 Each variation immerses visitors in the vast data universe in which we live, capturing hidden facets of nature and the vast scientific knowledge underpinning our existence.
 This large-scale data-driven trilogy is generated by extremely precise computer programming and features a minimalist electronic soundtrack, harmonised with Hollywood-standard, high-definition, 4K DCI video projections of scientific data onto a large screen.

 The conclusive chapter of Ryoji Ikeda’s data-verse trilogy premieres this month at 180 Studios in London as part of RYOJI IKEDA, the largest exhibition of works by the audio-visual artist to date in Europe, curated and produced by The Vinyl Factory and Fact in collaboration with Audemars Piguet Contemporary (20 May to 1 August 2021).

 The exhibition not only marks the world premiere of data-verse 3; it is notably the first and perhaps only time the complete trilogy will be shown as one since the artwork was commissioned in 2015: a rare opportunity for audiences to see the three variations in harmony in an environment that is able to take on and maximise its scale.